-You can use any EQ plugin you like when mixing heavy guitars.
+You can use any EQ plugin you like when mixing metal guitars.
 The goal is to clean up guitar sound and remove frequencies it doesn’t need.
 And you apply a filter on both guitars separately.

 EQ settings will be slightly different for each guitar because they have different tones.
-You want to remove very low frequencies that create muddy sound.
-And very highs, harsh frequencies.
+You want to remove very low frequencies that create muddy sounds and very high, harsh frequencies.

 In general, for heavy guitars, you can cut low frequencies below 150Hz and very high frequencies above 8 or 10kHz.

 Just create an HPF and drag it until you hear the drastic change in sound.
 Guitar still needs some low frequencies.
 So don’t cut a huge portion of low-end.
 Just listen and stop where you don’t hear muddy frequencies anymore.

 The same goes for a low-pass filter.
 Apply LPF and drag it until you don’t hear very harsh frequencies.
 The goal is to remove unnecessary high frequencies.
 Also, it will leave space for other instruments such as cymbals.

 You don’t need any other EQ tweaks now.
-Just apply filters to both guitars to remove unpleasant frequencies and clean your guitar sound.
+Just apply EQ filters to both guitars to remove unpleasant frequencies and clean your guitar sound.

 5. Create Guitar Bus Track

-In order to mix heavy guitars, now you need to merge the two guitar tracks and mix that way.
+In order to mix metal guitars, now you need to merge the two guitar tracks and mix that way.
 When you have good guitar tones that sound well together, there is no point to mix them separately.
-You treat two guitar tracks as one.

 And to merge two guitars, you need a guitar bus track.
-Create a new track and send both guitar signal to that track.
+Create a new track and send both guitar signals to that track.
 Now you have a guitar bus track.

 You don’t need to do anything.
-Volume levels and panning will be the same.
-The only difference is that you have both guitars in one track and you can mix it now.
+Volume levels and panning will be the same and the only difference is that you have both guitars in one track and you can mix it now.